Madhva Brahmin: History

-The Madhwa community traces its philosophical origins to Madhvacharya, the first said Sadh Vaishnava acharya, who lived around 13th century.
+The Madhwa community traces its philosophical origins to Madhvacharya, the founder of Tattvavada (Dvaita) philosophy, who lived around 13th century.
 The Ashta Mathas of Udupi were established by Madhvacharya by his disciples.

 Other Acharyas who established mathas after Madhvacharya include Padmanabha Tirtha, Naraharitirtha, Akshobhya Tirtha, Jayatirtha, Sripadaraja, Vyasatirtha, Vadiraja Tirtha, Vijayendra Tirtha, Raghavendra Tirtha.

-The affiliations of the Madhwa philosophy extended in the form of temples and monasteries from Udupi in the South India to Dwaraka in West India to Gaya in the East India to Badrinath in the North India.
+The affiliations of the Madhwa philosophy extended in the form of temples and monasteries from Udupi in South India to Dwaraka in West India, to Gaya in East India to Badrinath in the North India.

-The town of Udupi is famous for the Sri Krishna temple of 13th century.
+The town of Udupi is famous for the Sri Krishna temple of the 13th century.
 The Madhwas believe that the human soul is saved by the grace of God and God bestows on true devotees.
 Devotional worship is central to the lives of madhwas.

 Demographics

 Statewise list of Brahmin communities who have a section that follows the Dvaita Vedanta of Madhvacharya.